FAQ

 YES, WE DO.
 Existing images are available for qualified educational groups.
 Contact us for more information.

 WE POST a new image every week in the 3D Fun section of our site.
-You can also view several other images of the week on that page.
+You can also view several other 3D illusions of the week on that page.

-If you enter our contest and choose to sign up to be on our mailing list, we will send you a link to a special Magic Eye image, usually around holidays.
+If you enter our contest and choose to sign up to be on our mailing list, we will send you a link to a special Magic Eye 3D illusion, usually around holidays.

 FOR INFORMATION on random dot stereograms and Magic Eye 3D Illusions, please reference information on this website; especially the faq page you’re reading.

-For some interesting information on the use of Magic Eye by vision care specialists please consult the Magic Eye information of Dr. Marc Grossman on the vision3d website.
-The Book, Magic Eye Beyond 3D: Improve Your Vision, by Magic Eye and Doctor Grossman is also an excellent source of information.
+A variety of interesting information on the use of Magic Eye 3D illusions by vision care specialists and other specialists can be found in the book, Magic Eye Beyond 3D: Improve Your Vision, containing years of research by Magic Eye, Magic Eye clients and Doctor Marc Grossman.

 THE MAGIC EYE COMIC STRIP is featured every week in many newspapers around the world.
 (See a sample strip on this site).
 To get your own newspaper to carry the strip we suggest that you contact Andrews McMeel Syndication.
 The Syndicate will e-mail you back the information you need to contact your paper.